 Note: n.a. = not applicable (the economy was not included in Doing Business for that year).
 DB2013 rankings shown are not last year's published rankings but comparable rankings for DB2013 that capture the effects of such factors as data corrections and the addition of 4 economies (Libya, Myanmar, San Marino and South Sudan) to the sample this year.
+Source: Doing Business database.

 One way to put an economy's score on the getting credit indicators into context is to see where the economy stands in the distribution of scores across economies.
-Figure 6.2 highlights the score on the strength of legal rights index for Philippines in 2013
+Figure 6.2 highlights the score on the strength of legal rights index for Malaysia in 2013 and shows the number of economies with this score in 2013 as well as the regional average score.
+Figure 6.3 shows the same thing for the depth of credit information index.